 “The eyes of man are never satisfied” (Prov.
 27.20).

 A focus on pleasure, entertainment, and ease leads to laziness and a lack of willingness to fulfill responsibilities.
 And when that focus is sensual pleasure, it often leads to immorality.
-All of them will ultimately lead to poverty— material poverty, relational poverty, and, ultimately, poverty of spirit.
+All of them lead to poverty— material poverty, relational poverty, and, ultimately, poverty of spirit.

 Circumstances and God’s Sovereignty